isekar0/Learning-Rust/README.md

 ### Chapter 4

 ##### Ownership
--> Unlike low-level languages, memory cannot be thought of as an array of bytes, since Rust does not allow that level of manipualtion
+-> Unlike low-level languages, memory cannot be thought of as an array of bytes, since Rust does not allow that level of manipulation
 Box
 -> A way of allocating memory on the heap e.g.